Clement-Viguier/ggvis/README.md

 ggvistools
 ----------

-This package is an extension of ggplot2 to enable faster design exploration for data visualisation.
+This package is an extension to ggplot2 to enable faster design exploration for data visualisation.

-For now it contains the custom geom\_dash that allows to plot dashes instead of points.
-Those can be rotated (aes\_angle in radiant) or widden (aes\_width) to encode additional information in comparison of geom\_points.
+For now, it contains the custom geom\_dash that allows plotting dashes instead of points.
+Those can be rotated (aes\_angle in radiant) or widden (aes\_width) to encode additional informations in comparison of geom\_points.

 It also allows distribution visualisation like geom\_rug.